luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-022-papyrus-filtering/description.md

 ## Overview

-- Domain: Computational Chemistry
+- Domain: Bioinformatics
-- Subtask Categories: Data Selection
+- Subtask Categories: Data Filtering, Cheminformatics
-- Source: OlivierBeq/Papyrus-scripts
+- Source: Papyrus
-- Output Type: Binary (Pickle)
+- Output Type: Tabular (pickle)

 ## Task

-Filter the Papyrus dataset according to four criteria: keep only entries with quality ≥ "medium", restrict targets to ligand-gated ion channels or SLC solute carriers, keep only Ki/KD activity types, and retain human or rat proteins.
-Use `papyrus_protein_set.pkl` for protein metadata if needed.
-Save the filtered table (same columns as the original) to `pred_results/papyrus_filtered.pkl`.
+Filter the Papyrus dataset according to the companion notebook's criteria and produce a pickled pandas DataFrame of the surviving compounds.
+Retain the column schema from the provided gold reference and ensure rows are sorted deterministically.

 ## Dataset

 The `papyrus/` directory contains:

-- `papyrus_unfiltered.pkl` – full Papyrus activity table.
+- `papyrus_unfiltered.pkl` – base dataset to filter.
-- `papyrus_protein_set.pkl` – protein metadata to support filtering.
+- `papyrus_protein_set.pkl` – protein metadata referenced by filtering rules.

-## Submission Format

-Write the filtered DataFrame to `pred_results/papyrus_filtered.pkl` using pandas pickle serialization.

 ## Evaluation

-Submissions are accepted when the sorted, rounded table matches the gold reference pickle exactly (row-by-row equality after sorting by `Activity_ID`).
+Your submission must save a pickled DataFrame at `pred_results/papyrus_filtered.pkl`.
+The grader normalizes both DataFrames (sorting, rounding numeric columns) and checks for an exact row-by-row match with the gold reference.